 Winchester Model 42 Shotgun Factory Engraved

-Winchester has produced some of the most iconic rifles and shotguns of all time.
-From the Model 1873 lever-action rifle to the Model 12 pump-action shotgun, the company holds a well-deserved place among the household names in the gun world.
+Winchester shotguns are some of the most valuable and impressive firearms to add to a collection.
+The company has produced some of the most iconic rifles and shotguns of all time.
+From the Model 1873 lever-action Winchester to the Model 12 pump-action shotgun, the company holds a well-deserved place among the household names in the gun world.
 Theirs are also some of the hottest collectible arms on the market today.
 After all, it’s hard to argue quality with a company that spent two decades producing designs from the mind of John Moses Browning.
 (It’s equally as hard to argue with a man whose middle name is Moses.)
 The Model 12 shotgun became known as the “Perfect Repeater” not long after its introduction.
 Available in 12, 16, 20, and 28-gauge, the gun soared in popularity.
 More than two million were made before production ceased in the 1960s.
 Still, for all its fame and glory, the model lacked one thing: it was never produced in .410 bore.

-Despite being launched during the Great Depression, the Model 42 was a success.
-Many shooters considered it to be a “must-have” companion gun to the Model 12.
+Despite being launched during the Great Depression, the Model 42 Winchester shotgun was a success.
+Many shooters considered it to be a “must-have” companion gun to the Model 12 Winchester shotgun.
 It eventually earned the moniker, “The Greatest Little Shotgun in the World.”
 The model was a favorite of shooters young and old, and it even caught the eye of some prominent individuals in its day.
 High profile owners included actor Robert Taylor and President Dwight D. Eisenhower.

 Olin’s Model 21, with its homage to the man and his dog masterfully engraved by Nick Kusmit, holds an honored place in the collection of the NRA National Firearms Museum, and now the tie-in to the Model 42 in this auction comes to light.
 Both that Model 21 and this Model 42 belonged to publishing juggernaut Robert E. Petersen, whose company produced Hot Rod, Motor Trend, and Guns & Ammo magazines, just to name a few.